VimHax/Eelios/README.md

 > There is no `void` return type, thus, every function, as well as closure, must always return a value

-Closures are basically identical to functions in Eelios, the only difference is that they capture the environment that they were defined in, so variables which were defined before the closure can be used and also mutated (even if those values go out of scope).
+Closures are basically identical to functions in Eelios, the only difference is that they capture the environment that they were defined in, so variables which were defined outside before the closure can be used and also mutated (even if those values go out of scope).

 ```
 ( <parameter> : <datatype> ) => <datatype> <instruction>